-If you have never seen or heard of the Pantheon in Paris, it helps to know that it was completed in 1790, just a year after the APS building in Philadelphia, and is exactly like it.
+If you have never seen or heard of France’s version, the Panthéon in Paris, it helps to know that it was completed in 1790, just a year after the APS building in Philadelphia, and is exactly like it.

 Except the Pantheon is French, is a former church, is neoclassical, is a mausoleum, and only honors French people.

 The APS, an American Pantheon of sorts, honors brilliant people of all nationalities, was never a church, is Georgian-style, and it has no dead people in the building of whom I am aware.
 Other than that, pretty identical concepts.

 The APS has honored many Frenchmen of course, including the Marquis de Lafayette.
 Actually, he was just one of seven marquises on the membership rolls.

 At least one Frenchman made it into both the APS and the Pantheon — the Marquis de Condorcet.
 Although he may not be a good one to bring up, since he was buried in the Pantheon, but they seem to have misplaced his body.
 Modern science has no patience with this sort of carelessness.